 The flame sensor is checked.
-If flame is detected, the igniter is turned off.
-The boiler then advances to the Heating State.
+If flame is detected, the igniter is turned off and if the blower is low speed, it is switched to high speed.
+The state machine then advances to the Heating State.
 If after 5 seconds, the flame is still not sensed then the ignition trial is considered to have failed.
-The boiler advances to Inter-Purge if any ignition trials remain, otherwise an error is declared.
+The state machine advances to Inter-Purge if any ignition trials remain, otherwise an error is declared.
+Heating State:

-· Heating State:

 The system remains in this state until the call for heat is cancelled or a fault occurs.
-The system returns to the Idle state if the call for heat is cancelled and to the appropriate fault state if a fault occur.
+The system returns to the Idle state if the call for heat is cancelled and to the appropriate fault state if a fault occurred.

-Inter-Purge State:
+- Inter-Purge State: The gas valve and the igniter are turned off.
+The low blower is turned off and the high-speed blower on.
+After approximately 15 seconds the high-speed blower is turned off, the low speed blower on, and the system goes back to the Heating Igniter State. - Post-Purge State .
 The gas valve and the igniter are turned off.
-The system goes back to the Heating Igniter State.

-Post-Purge State

-The gas valve and the igniter are turned off.
 If this stage does not have a blower the system returns to the idle state.

-Error State

-The gas valve and the igniter are turned off.
+If it does have a blower then the low-speed blower is turned off and the high-speed blower on.
+After approximately 25 seconds, the system returns to the Idle state. - Error State The gas valve and the igniter are turned off.
 The FCB micro tells the CCB micro which error has occurred.
 The system waits in this state until the CCB sends a command to clear the error.
-Then the Silicon Carbide Circuit is reset and the system returns to the idle state.
+Then the Silicon Nitrite micro is reset and the system returns to the idle state.

+.
 Cold Purge State

-Cold purge occurs when the CCB micro commands all blowers to go on before lighting the first stage to purge the unit of gases.
+Cold purge occurs when the CCB micro commands all blowers to go on before lighting the first stage to clean the unit of gases.
 This state normally lasts approximately 32 seconds but on a special situation can last up to 5 minutes.
 If on the first call for heat after power up, any blower prover switch is open, this state will take up to 5 minutes before declaring an error.
 This special mode is used by service technicians to adjust the blower shutters.